serebit/wraith-master/README.md

 | OpenSUSE           | `libusb-1_0-devel`, `libncurses5`                 | `gtk3-devel`     |
 | Solus              | `libusb-devel`                                    | `libgtk-3-devel` |
 | Gentoo             | `dev-libs/libusb`, `ncurses-compat`               | `gtk+`           |

+You'll need the packages in Shared Dependencies to build Wraith Master, but if you're only building the command-line frontend, you don't need the packages in GTK-Only.

 ### Instructions